-Considered as the best engineering school in the U.S., the Massachusetts Institute of Technology has a reputation for producing top-performers especially in the fields of engineering, with most of their graduates working in elite companies such as Google, Apple, and Oracle, to name a few.
+Considered the best engineering school in the U.S., the Massachusetts Institute of Technology has a reputation for producing top performers, especially in engineering, with most of its graduates working in elite companies such as Google, Apple, and Oracle, to name a few.

 Massachusetts Institute of Technology Placement Rate: 94.34%

-Princeton University has an online Career Services platform that is easily accessible by students, alumni, faculty, and employers.
-In its alumni section, references such as Career Resources for Alumni, Help Students Explore Career Paths, Job/Internship Opportunities and Refer Potential Employers offer alumni opportunities to help fellow alumni further their careers.
+Princeton University has an online Career Services platform easily accessible by students, alumni, faculty, and employers.
+In its alumni section, references such as Career Resources for Alumni, Help Students Explore Career Paths, Job/Internship Opportunities, and Refer Potential Employers offer alumni opportunities to help fellow alumni further their careers.

-Through the Princeternship option, students can do shadowing work for, and gain insight about the current professional life of, Princeton alumni.
-This alumni program is expected to positively impact the career decisions of current students at Princeton.
-The university hopes that the professional experiences of their alumni will motivate, inspire, and shape the career journey of its students.
+Through the Princeternship option, students can do shadowing work for and gain insight into the current professional life of Princeton alumni.
+This alumni program is expected to impact the career decisions of current students at Princeton positively.
+The university hopes that the professional experiences of its alumni will motivate, inspire, and shape the career journey of its students.

 Princeton University Placement Rate: 87%

 Located in Anneville, Pennsylvania, Lebanon Valley College runs the Adopting Handshake program that, through the LVC Handshake Portal, offers students access to useful career information.
 Featured career opportunities include Job and Internship Postings, Events and Fair Registration, Tailored Newsletters, Postings, and Resources.
-Also, LVC is set to launch the Edward and Lynn Breen Center for Graduate Success to help students decide on their career path.
-This platform connects students with potential networking opportunities, introduces them to career counseling, and offers professional skill-building activities so they can successfully make their way around the workplace.
+Also, LVC is set to launch the Edward and Lynn Breen Center for Graduate Success to help students decide on their career paths.
+This platform connects students with potential networking opportunities, introduces them to career counseling, and offers professional skill-building activities to make their way around the workplace successfully.

 Lebanon Valley College Placement Rate: 96.19%

-Salve Regina in Newport, Rhode Island has an Office of Career Development that empowers students to discover their talents, skills, and capabilities.
+Salve Regina in Newport, Rhode Island, has an Office of Career Development that empowers students to discover their talents, skills, and capabilities.
 The school runs the Handshake platform where students search for job and internship placements based on their field of interest, location, skills, and degrees.
-The platform also aids students in the creation of their resume, cover letter, and portfolio.
+The platform also aids students in the creation of their resumes, cover letters, and portfolio.

 Salve Regina University also facilitates career programs and networking activities, including Career Connection Nights.
-This is an annual networking event featuring professionals and alumni who share their professional perspectives, career experiences, and success tips.
+This annual networking event features professionals and alumni who share their professional perspectives, career experiences, and success tips.

 Salve Regina University Placement Rate: 95.90%

-Ohio Northern University in Ada, Ohio has a career center for undergraduates called “Office of Polar Careers” to assist students as they navigate life after ONU.
-Polar Career conducts a variety of strategic programs to help students find jobs and internships, seek professional employment opportunities, or enroll in graduate programs.
+Ohio Northern University in Ada, Ohio, has a career center for undergraduates called “Office of Polar Careers” to assist students in navigating life after ONU.
+Polar Career conducts various strategic programs to help students find jobs and internships, seek professional employment opportunities, or enroll in graduate programs.